creativescala/krop/docs/src/pages/routes/README.md

 ## Reverse Routing

+There are three forms of reverse routing:

+* constructing a `String` that corresponds to the path matched by the `Route`;
+* constructing a `String` corresponding to the path and query parameters matched by the `Route`;
+* constructing a HTTP request that will be matched by the `Route`.

+### Reverse Routing Path

-Given a @:api(krop.route.Route) you can construct a hyperlink to that route using the `pathTo` method.
+Given a @:api(krop.route.Route) you can construct a `String` containing the path to that route using the `pathTo` method.
+This can be used, for example, to embed hyperlinks to routes in generated HTML.
 Here's an example.

 We first create a @:api(krop.route.Route).

 ```scala mdoc:silent